-PART E: PRODUCTION AND TRADE
+PART D: PRODUCTION AND TRADE

-Brazil is the second largest producer of GE plants in the world, but research and application of animal biotechnology, including animal cloning is nascent.
-Brazil has had experience with GE animal research for over 10 years.
-EMBRAPA has been successful with GE dairy cattle.
-Embrapa research with recombinant proteins is in the pipeline.
+Brazil is the second largest producer of GE plants in the world, but research and application of animal biotechnology, including animal cloning and GE animals has been underway for the past 12 years.
+EMBRAPA has been successful with GE dairy cattle and research with recombinant proteins is in the pipeline.
 Two calves born in 2013 are part of this research.
 Another project is GE technology to improve the health of beef cattle and also to increase cattle weight.
-Recently, the state of Ceará produced two GE goats that yield higher levels of a human antimicrobial protein proven effective in treating diarrhea in young pigs.
+The state of Ceará also produced two GE goats that yield higher levels of a human antimicrobial protein proven effective in treating diarrhea in young pigs.
 The research demonstrates the potential for food products from GE animals to benefit human health.
 This project is in cooperation with the University of California at Davis.

-Brazil has a well developed research system for cloned animals under the national coordination of EMBRAPA.
+Brazil has a well-developed research system for cloned animals under the national coordination of EMBRAPA.
 Cloning research started in the late 1990s in Brazil, mostly focused on cattle.
 In March 2001 Brazil was successful in cloning a Simmental heifer, named "Vitoria."
 The second clone was born in 2003 from cells of a Holstein cow named "Lenda da EMBRAPA".
 The third clone was obtained from a native cow named "Junqueira" in April 2005 that is on an endangered species list.